Exact Functional ANOVA Decomposition for Categorical Inputs Models

 \paragraph{Conclusion.}We have presented a rigorous framework for computing the exact functional ANOVA decomposition for categorical inputs in a pure \emph{black-box} setting.
 Our explicit formulation is robust to arbitrary dependence structures and support constraints, preserving the Generalized Functional ANOVA properties.
 Our approach offers a significant paradigm shift in computational efficiency and incurs a one-time global computation cost.
 Once the decomposition is obtained, explanations for any number of samples are available instantaneously.
 Furthermore, this general framework not only encompasses standard results in independent settings but also provides a powerful, theoretically grounded counterpart to approximation-based methods for additive explanation.

-\paragraph{Limitations \& Future Work.}While our current implementation relies on a greedy rank estimation strategy, our results on Binarized MNIST demonstrate that this general algorithm can be significantly optimized by leveraging the spatial structure of the data.
-This confirms that incorporating domain knowledge effectively mitigates the curse of dimensionality.
+\paragraph{Limitations \& Future Work.} Our framework inherits the computational cost intrinsic to ANOVA-style decompositions.
+In the dense regime, the exact algorithm requires solving a linear system of full hypergrid size, which quickly becomes prohibitive in high dimension; in the sparse regime, the system size reduces to the observed support, but the greedy rank search then takes over as the dominant bottleneck.
+Our results on Binarized MNIST demonstrate that this general algorithm can be significantly optimized by leveraging the spatial structure of the data, confirming that incorporating domain knowledge effectively mitigates the curse of dimensionality.